MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsCustomBannerText.md

 PS C:\> Set-CsTeamsCustomBannerText -Identity CustomText
 ```

-Sets the properties of the CustomText instance of the TeamsShiftPolicy.
+Sets the properties of the CustomText instance of TeamsCustomBannerText.

 ## PARAMETERS